-Examining this, we see a total rating of 206% to prevent copying, provide licensing or block competitors, which may be loosely translated as "being a monopolist."
+Examining this, we see a total rating of 177% to prevent copying or block competitors, which may be loosely translated as "being a monopolist."
 We see a substantial amount, 106%, for patents being used for negotiations or to prevent suits, which may be loosely translated as "wasteful rent-seeking."
 This effort is not directed at innovation, but is used as legal and bargaining tool.
-The economically valuable uses of patents, that is, measuring performances and obtaining licensing revenues, add up to a meager 34%.
+The economically valuable uses of patents according to standard pro-IP theories, that is: measuring performances and obtaining licensing revenues, add up to a meager 34%.
+If one recognizes, as we argue, that revenues from licenses are in large part due to wasteful monopoly power, the Carnegie survey tells us that the economically valuable uses of patents are not higher than 10% of the total, a meager number.

 There are other indications of the abuse of the patent system for legalistic reasons.
 The Polaroid vs. Kodak settlement is widely credited as an important signal of the value of defensive patenting.
-It is unclear what is it that society gained from that settlement, as all it did was to restore monopoly in a relatively important consumer market, and bring almost to bankruptcy an otherwise thriving company, Kodak.
+It is unclear what it is that society gained from that settlement, as all it did was to restore monopoly in a relatively important consumer market, and bring almost to bankruptcy an otherwise thriving company, Kodak.
 With the windfall payment it received, Polaroid neither created new innovations nor new employment and value added; it just enriched its lawyers, its executives, and, albeit marginally, its shareholders.
 Similarly we have the following statement from Roger Smith of IBM

 The IBM patent portfolio gains us the freedom to do what we need to do through cross-licensing-it gives us access to the inventions of others that are key to rapid innovation.
 Access is far more valuable to IBM than the fees it receives from its 9,000 active patents.
-There's no direct calculation of this value, but it's many times larger than the fee income, perhaps an order of magnitude larger.
+There's no direct calculation of this value, but it's many times larger than the fee income, perhaps an order of magnitude larger.17

 This recognizes that patents are just a trading tool among "big guys."
 Instead of a competitive market for innovations, we have an oligopolistic market for patents structured around the patent-pool mechanism we discussed in the previous chapter.
 This use of cross-licensing of patents is not merely the innocuous sharing among existing firms in the industry.
 Nor, as Bessen points out, are they merely good tools to navigate the patent thicket.
-They are also wonderful instruments for preventing new firms from entering the industry.
+They are also instruments for preventing new firms from entering the industry.
 New firms, not having a portfolio of defensive patents, and not participating in the patent pool, find that they cannot legally compete with the existing oligopoly.